evakathie/ux-portfolio/projects/user-knowledge-base.md

 <h2>Realization with Atlassian Jira</h2>

 <p>Since Jira is a tool that is already adopted and widely used in the company, we also implemented the User Insights Knowledge Base with Jira.
-In principle, however, the basic concept presented here can also be implemented in any other tool.</p>
+In principle, however, the basic concept presented here can also be implemented in many other tools.</p>

 <h3>Issues Types and Links</h3>